 The totally revised ordinance also sets the coverage for nuclear research facilities and for the federal interim storage site at € 70 million and for certain types of transport of nuclear material at € 80 million.
 In addition, it stipulates that nuclear facilities and the transport of nuclear material must be insured separately.

 The new nuclear energy third party liability legislation cannot come into force until the revision protocol to the Paris Convention has been ratified by at least two-thirds of the 16 signatory states.
 Thirteen of these 16 contracting parties are members of the European Union (EU).
 The Council of the European Union has decided that all the EU member states concerned must jointly ratify the Paris Convention.
-The revised Paris Convention is expected to come into force on July 1st 2018 at the earliest.
+The revised Paris Convention is expected to come into force in the second half of 2019 at the earliest.